Mithra-Lumina/rag_hackathon/README.md

 ```
 * REMEMBER: depending on your location, you may need to refine the gradio command.
 The default is in root folder of the project where you can see app subfolder.

+### *Outage notice:*
+During the last stages of the Hackathon, the IBM cloud experienced an outage, for which we provide app_hf.py which uses Hugginface inference as a backup, for which we don't provide setup intructions or a docker image since the purpose of this project is to showcase and use IBM services.
+## Project demo

+You can see the demo of the project in the following link: https://youtu.be/5eARocbL75Y or find it in the project_demo folder.

-## Practice files
+## Experimental Notebooks

-The Jupyter Notebooks which are located in root folder are our trials and experiments to find the best approach for the project.
+The project includes several Jupyter Notebooks that were used for experimentation and development.
+These notebooks are located in the root folder and serve as trials to find the best approach for the project.
-The Ingest notebook, contains the code and logic for chunking our data.
+- The Ingest notebook contains the code and logic for chunking our data, which is essential for the RAG pipeline.
+- The agentic notebook contains the code and logic for the agentic features of the project, which allow users to interact with the platform in a more dynamic way.
+- The main notebook was used for experiments on how to bring all functionalities together.
+- The graph notebook contains the code and logic for the graph features of the project, which allow users to visualize the data in a more interactive way.

 ## Team
-Behrad Hemati (behrad.hemati@gmail.com)
-Alireza Rezaei (rezaei.alireza1290@gmail.com)
+- Alireza Rezaei (rezaei.alireza1290@gmail.com)
+- Behrad Hemati (behrad.hemati@gmail.com)

 ## Resources
 - Education and climate change: learning to act for people and planet (https://doi.org/10.54676/GVXA4765)
 - Greening curriculum guidance: teaching and learning for climate action (https://doi.org/10.54675/AOOZ1758)
-- Guidelines for Excellence, Educating for Climate Action and Justice (ISBN# 979-8-218-40294-5 © 2024 by the North American Association for Environmental Education (NAAEE))
 - NOT JUST HOT AIR Putting Climate Change Education into Practice (ISBN 978-92-3-100101-7) (UNESCO)
 - https://global-warming.org/